Introduction to French Literary Classics

 Reading List

-A selection of texts from the 16th century to the 19th century.
+A selection of works from the 17th century to the 21st century:Â

 Background material: